-Anyone who notices symptoms of low progesterone, such as irregular periods, may wish to speak to a doctor if they are concerned or trying to conceive.
+Anyone who notices symptoms of low progesterone, such as irregular periods, may wish to speak to a doctor if they are concerned and trying to conceive.

-A doctor may refer them to a gynecologist, who specializes in women’s health, or a hormone specialist known as an endocrinologist.
+A doctor may refer them to a specialist in female reproductive health, a gynecologist, or hormone specialist, an endocrinologist.

-If a person is younger than 35, experts recommend that they consult a healthcare professional after 12 months of trying to conceive naturally.
-Those who are older than 35 may wish to speak to a doctor earlier.
+If a person is younger than 35 and trying to become pregnant, experts recommend only consulting a fertility specialist after 12 months of trying to conceive naturally.
+Anyone older than 35 may wish to speak to a doctor earlier.

 Females with low progesterone levels may have irregular periods and difficulty conceiving.

-Blood tests can detect low levels of the hormone, after which further tests can help determine the underlying cause.
+Blood tests can detect low levels of the hormone, and further tests can help determine the underlying cause.

-To correct low progesterone levels, doctors may prescribe different forms of the hormone.
-The right treatment depends on the cause and takes into account the potential side effects for the person.
+To restore progesterone levels, doctors may prescribe different forms of the hormone.
+The right treatment depends on the cause and takes into account the potential side effects.

 Anyone who suspects that they have low progesterone levels should consult a doctor.